 Helping with Horsepower™ Bike Rebuild Program

-CAPITALIZING ON LAST YEAR’S INCREDIBLY SUCCESSFUL PROGRAM, the Omaha Home for Boys launched the second year of the nationally-recognized Helping with Horsepower Bike Rebuild program Tuesday, January 21.
+CAPITALIZING ON LAST YEAR’S INCREDIBLY SUCCESSFUL PROGRAM, the Omaha Home for Boys wrapped its second year of the highly successful and nationally-recognized Helping with Horsepower Bike Rebuild program Tuesday, May 13, at a public unveiling.

-The first night of action –included learning the rules of the program, going over the mechanics and discussing themes and designs for the motorcycle and the initial dismantling of the bike on the Omaha Home for Boys campus at 52nd Street and Ames Avenue.
+The 16-week project started with our youth learning the rules of the program, going over the mechanics and discussing themes and designs for the motorcycle and the initial dismantling of the bike on the Omaha Home for Boys campus at 52nd Street and Ames Avenue.

-Subsequent nights, youth work on the motorcycle — including building the 124 cubic-inch twin cam motor, donated by S&S Cycle, and transmission, donated by Baker Drivetrain — at Black Rose Machine Shop in southwest Omaha.
-Superior Dental Health of Omaha (with offices in Lincoln and Grand Island) has signed on to be our official 2014 Bike Sponsor.
+For the next four months, our young men and women worked on the motorcycle — including tinkering with the 124 cubic-inch twin cam motor, donated by S&S Cycle, and transmission, donated by Baker Drivetrain — at Black Rose Machine Shop in southwest Omaha.
+Superior Dental Health of Omaha (with offices in Lincoln and Grand Island) is the official 2014 Bike Sponsor.

 About the Program